cstubben/tidypubmed/README.md

 x <- pubmed_abstract(aq)
 x
 #  # A tibble: 140 x 4
 #         pmid paragraph abstract                                                                  label
-#     <chr>       <int> <chr>                                                                      <chr>
+#        <int>     <int> <chr>                                                                     <chr>
-#   1 320687…         1 The ranunculid model system Aquilegia is notable for the presence of a fi… BACKGROUND AN…
+#   1 32068783         1 The ranunculid model system Aquilegia is notable for the presence of a f… BACKGROUND AN…
-#   2 320687…         2 We used histological techniques to describe the development of the Aquile… METHODS
+#   2 32068783         2 We used histological techniques to describe the development of the Aquil… METHODS
-#   3 320687…         3 Our developmental study has revealed novel features of staminode developm… KEY RESULTS
+#   3 32068783         3 Our developmental study has revealed novel features of staminode develop… KEY RESULTS
-#   4 320687…         4 These findings suggest a model in which the novel staminode identity prog… CONCLUSIONS
+#   4 32068783         4 These findings suggest a model in which the novel staminode identity pro… CONCLUSIONS
-#   5 319346…         1 Variations of nectar spur length allow pollinators to utilize resources i… <NA>
+#   5 31934675         1 Variations of nectar spur length allow pollinators to utilize resources … <NA>
-#   6 317796…         1 Whole-genome duplications (WGDs) have dominated the evolutionary history … BACKGROUND
+#   6 31779695         1 Whole-genome duplications (WGDs) have dominated the evolutionary history… BACKGROUND
-#   7 317796…         2 Within-genome synteny confirms that columbines are ancient tetraploids, a… RESULTS
+#   7 31779695         2 Within-genome synteny confirms that columbines are ancient tetraploids, … RESULTS
-#   8 317796…         3 Novel analyses of synteny sharing together with the well-preserved struct… CONCLUSIONS
+#   8 31779695         3 Novel analyses of synteny sharing together with the well-preserved struc… CONCLUSIONS
-#   9 316813…         1 Homologs of the transcription factor LEAFY (LFY) and the F-box family mem… <NA>
+#   9 31681357         1 Homologs of the transcription factor LEAFY (LFY) and the F-box family me… <NA>
-#  10 315466…         1 Reproductive success in plants is dependent on many factors but the preci… <NA>
+#  10 31546687         1 Reproductive success in plants is dependent on many factors but the prec… <NA>
 #  # … with 130 more rows
 mutate(x, text=ifelse(is.na(label), abstract, paste0(label, ": ", abstract))) %>%
    group_by(pmid) %>%
    summarize(abstract=paste(text, collapse=" ")) %>%
    arrange(desc(pmid))
 #  # A tibble: 96 x 2
 #         pmid abstract
-#     <chr>    <chr>
+#        <int> <chr>
-#   1 8146145  "Habitat preference and pollination syndrome have been suggested as major factors in reproductive…
+#   1 32068783 BACKGROUND AND AIMS: The ranunculid model system Aquilegia is notable for the presence of a fifth…
-#   2 32068783 "BACKGROUND AND AIMS: The ranunculid model system Aquilegia is notable for the presence of a fift…
+#   2 31934675 Variations of nectar spur length allow pollinators to utilize resources in novel ways, leading to…
-#   3 31934675 "Variations of nectar spur length allow pollinators to utilize resources in novel ways, leading t…
+#   3 31779695 BACKGROUND: Whole-genome duplications (WGDs) have dominated the evolutionary history of plants.
+O…
-#   4 31779695 "BACKGROUND: Whole-genome duplications (WGDs) have dominated the evolutionary history of plants. …
+#   4 31681357 Homologs of the transcription factor LEAFY (LFY) and the F-box family member UNUSUAL FLORAL ORGAN…
-#   5 31681357 "Homologs of the transcription factor LEAFY (LFY) and the F-box family member UNUSUAL FLORAL ORGA…
+#   5 31546687 Reproductive success in plants is dependent on many factors but the precise timing of flowering i…
-#   6 31546687 "Reproductive success in plants is dependent on many factors but the precise timing of flowering …
+#   6 31438840 BACKGROUND: Petal nectar spurs, which facilitate pollination through animal attraction and pollen…
-#   7 31438840 "BACKGROUND: Petal nectar spurs, which facilitate pollination through animal attraction and polle…
+#   7 30861746 Eryngium amethystinum (amethyst sea holly) is a herbaceous plant commonly grown as an ornamental …
-#   8 30861746 "Eryngium amethystinum (amethyst sea holly) is a herbaceous plant commonly grown as an ornamental…
+#   8 30812597 Aquilegia flabellata Sieb. and Zucc. (columbine) is a perennial garden species belonging to the f…
-#   9 30812597 "Aquilegia flabellata Sieb. and Zucc. (columbine) is a perennial garden species belonging to the …
+#   9 30793209 Elucidating the mechanisms underlying the genetic divergence between closely related species is c…
-#  10 30793209 "Elucidating the mechanisms underlying the genetic divergence between closely related species is …
+#  10 30764246 Aquilegia flabellata (Ranunculaceae), fan columbine, is a perennial herbaceous plant with brillia…
 #  # … with 86 more rows
 ```